GBSRA members can now enjoy a discount at the following suppliers.

 We need to cover the expenses of land usage, trophies and so on; the entry fee is £30 and must be paid by midnight on 28 May or you will be removed from the entry list and your spot given to the first person on the reserve list.

 As well as the top three individual trophies there will be a trophy for each member of the winning three man team.
-You do not have to fly as a team, but if you want to, either include your team details when you enter or get them to me by 1 September.
+You do not have to fly as a team, but if you want to, either include your team details when you enter or get them to Kevin Newton by 1 August.

 Each day you must be at the Bwlch T junction of the A4107 and A4061 (map here) by 9.30.
 For the first two days the last round in progress will be that running at 17:30; for the final day the last round in progress will that running at 16:00.